 Another historic hotel is Fretheim Hotel, in Flåm, which dates from the same era as Kviknes.
 The oldest hotel is located on the Lustrafjord and is called the Walaker Hotel, and it has been a family-run business since 1640.

-In Flåm you can take the world famous "Flåmsbanen" train, which offers an unforgettable journey through nature and along beautiful sites of the Norway Fjords.
+In Flåm you can take the world-famous "Flåmsbanen" train, which offers an unforgettable journey through nature and along with beautiful sites of the Norway Fjords.

 Along the Sognefjord, you find some the famous medieval stave churches.
 Norway has 28 medieval stave churches, and in Sognefjord 2 of churches are located, and in the village of Vik, you find the Hopperstad stave church.